community-fabs/playfab-csharp-sdk/README.md

 You may install the SDK from Nuget by running:

-`nuget add TODO-NOT-YET-AVAILABLE`
+`nuget add CommunityFabs.NET.Sdk.Instance`

-or by searching for `TODO-NOT-YET-AVAILABLE` in Visual Studio
+or by searching for `CommunityFabs.NET.Sdk.Instance` in the Nuget Package Manager in Visual Studio

 ## 3. Features